 On our journey to obtain independence and achieve financial success, we usually prioritize having good educational experiences, a sound résumé and a career with a nice salary.
 The reality is that even with all this, we can still face financial disaster if we don’t develop good financial habits.
 The road to financial freedom requires practice and discipline.
 Here are a few simple steps to aid you on your journey.

-Research suggests that the odds of sustaining wealth across generations are as low as 30%.
-Through collaboration with experts, internal research, and working with many of the world’s wealthiest families, GenSpring has identified 25 non-financial best practices that we believe enhance a family’s ability to sustain family wealth across generations.
+The odds of sustaining wealth across generations are as low as 30% with research showing that non-financial circumstances have a far greater impact on the ultimate success of wealth transfer.
+Through collaboration with experts over the years, internal research, and our work with some of the world’s wealthiest families, we have identified 25 non-financial best practices that we believe enhance a family’s ability to sustain their wealth across generations.

 Prenuptial agreements are becoming a more prevalent part of the marriage process, but most parents, children, and of course, young engaged couples, often find this subject very difficult to discuss.
 This paper provides helpful insight into addressing this sensitive and often taboo subject.